julgitt/Cellular-Automaton/README.md

 # Cellular-Automaton
-Snake, Langton Ant and Conway's Game of Life implementations
+Snake, Langton Ant and Conway's Game of Life implementations in Python using matplotlib library.